-- I understand there were recent changes to Group of Five refugee sponsorships and that refugee applicants now need to submit proof of refugee status.
+- I understand that refugees being sponsored under the PSR program by a Group of Five need to have a refugee status document.
 Can you tell me what documents are needed?

 - What is a contingency plan?

 - My sponsorship undertaking was refused by the ROC-O office.
 What can I do now?

 - Are there any application fees?